 It also looks like the HTC 11 may launch under a different name, but right now we don't know what it will be.
 HTC’s President of Smartphone and Connected Devices Business, Chialin Chang, confirmed there won't be a phone called the HTC 11, but wouldn't say what it will actually be called.

-TechRadar's take: Our best guess for the HTC 11's launch is the first half of 2017, but with the HTC U Ultra about to fill a flagship-shaped hole a later launch is possible.
+TechRadar's take: Our best guess for the HTC 11's launch is the first half of 2017, so a March 20 announcement is believable, but with the HTC U Ultra about to fill a flagship-shaped hole a later launch is possible.

 HTC 11 design